awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 # Working with EFA<a name="efa-working-with"></a>

-Elastic Fabric Adapters \(EFAs\) can be created, used, and managed much like any other elastic network interface \(ENI\) in Amazon EC2\.
+You can create, use, and manage an EFA much like any other elastic network interface \(ENI\) in Amazon EC2\.
 However, unlike ENIs, EFAs cannot be attached to or detached from an instance in a running state\.

 ## EFA Requirements<a name="efa-reqs"></a>

-To use EFA, you must do the following:
+To use an EFA, you must do the following:
 + Use one of the following supported instance types: c5n\.18xlarge, i3en\.24xlarge, p3dn\.24xlarge
-+ Use one of the following supported AMIs: Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux 7\.6, CentOS 7\.6
++ Use one of the following supported AMIs: Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux 7\.6, CentOS 7\.6, Ubuntu 16\.04, Ubuntu 18\.04
 + Install the EFA software components\.
 + Use a security group that allows all inbound and outbound traffic to and from the security group itself\.